 Benfica tours & tickets

 Benfica is Lisbon’s most historic team.
 It dominated European football back in the 1960s when it had the legendary striker Eusébio in the squad.
-While Benfica is currently a bit away from its international heights, the Eagles (as they are called) still competes in the Champions League almost every season.
+While Benfica is currently a bit away from its international heights, the Eagles (as they are called) still compete in the Champions League almost every season.
 It also triumphed in the Primeira Liga as recently as in the 2018/19 season.

 The club has been named after the neighborhood of Benfica in northwestern Lisbon, near the suburb of Amadora.

 Watching a Benfica match live is a great experience.
 Not only do you get to see top-notch football – you also get to feel the intense atmosphere of Estádio da Luz, one of Europe’s biggest stadiums.

 Benfica plays at least 17 home matches per year, and often the number exceeds 20.
 That gives fans and tourists a rich opportunity to catch a game.

 You can find information about games and tickets on Benfica’s official site.
 You can buy tickets there and print them out.